eg-ctf/AffinityCTF2019-Quals/README.md

 ![xy_audacity.png](files/xy_audacity.png)

 But the task name sounds like xy_fun... function... y(x)..
-Ok, what if we try to plot the image considering audio samples as coordinates?
+Ok, what if we try to plot an image considering audio samples as coordinates?
-WAV is an uncompressed format, so the audio samples performed simply as numbers:
+WAV is an uncompressed format, so audio samples performed simply as numbers:

 ```wav file = [44 byte wav header][raw audio samples...]```